How Much Science Should a Manager Know? - Seidman Business Review

 New Inaugural Executive-in-Residence Program with Dr. John Kinch

 The KBEI is pleased to announce that Dr. John Kinch, the Executive Director of Michigan Energy Options, has agreed to serve as our first designated executive under our new Executive-in-Residence program.

 May 4, 2021

-Keith Schneider of the New York Times will be on campus this fall to discuss how Michigan will adapt to becoming an "environmental refugee" state.
-Time and date to be announced soon.
+Keith Schneider of the New York Times visited campus in Fall 2021 to discuss how Michigan will adapt to becoming an "environmental refugee" state.